deepakp2410/Capstone_Project/README.md

 ## 🎯 Problem Statement

-Educational institutions collect大量 data on students — attendance, study habits, parental background, performance, and more.
+Educational institutions collect data on students — attendance, study habits, parental background, performance, and more.
 Yet **analyzing this data manually is time-consuming, inconsistent, and prone to human error**.

 Teachers and administrators often struggle to: